bytecodealliance/sightglass/docs/next.md

 cargo run -- benchmark path/to/generated/benchmark.wasm --engine path/to/engine.so
 ```

-The [benchmarks-next/run-all.sh](../benchmarks-next/run-all.sh) script runs all of the benchmarks in
+The [benchmarks/run-all.sh](../benchmarks/run-all.sh) script runs all of the benchmarks in
-the `benchmarks-next` directory.
+the `benchmarks` directory.